LiberoPat/dataScienceinR/README.md

 # dataScienceinR
-Training data with common classification algorithms used in data science.
-Coded in R, using .csv data files.
+Worked with .csv training data to implement common classification algorithms such as KNN, Naive Bayes and Linear Regression .
+Coded in R.